 - Click Create.

 A scenario is created using the same feature template you specified when the project was created and will become the active scenario.

 Open an existing scenario

-You can access scenarios in the scenario drop-down menu in the upper left corner of the application.
+You can access scenarios in the scenario drop-down menu.
 All project team members can open any scenarios associated with the project.
 Complete the following steps to open an existing scenario:

 - At the top of the application, click the scenario drop-down arrow and choose Open.

 - Click Open on the scenario you want to open.

 The chosen scenario is displayed on the map and will become the active scenario.